Vazquez-Borsetti/oddball-paradigm-in-the-auditory-cortex-an-open-dataset/README.md

 - **Species**: *Rattus norvegicus* (Sprague-Dawley)
 - **Sample**: 37 rats
 - **Ethics**: Approved per University of Salamanca Animal Care Committee and EU Directive 2010/63/EU
+- **Anesthesia**: induced and maintained with urethane (1.5 g/kg, intraperitoneal), with additional doses as needed.
+Dexamethasone and atropine sulfate were administered at the start of surgery to reduce brain edema and bronchial secretions.
 ### Stimulus Parameters
 | Parameter       | Value          |
 |-----------------|----------------|